-There are already seven regional natural parks (Aubrac, Haut Languedoc, Narbonnaise en Méditerranée, Pyrénées catalanes, Pyrénées Ariègeoises, Grands Causses, Causses du Quercy).
+There are already seven regional natural parks (Aubrac, Haut Languedoc, Narbonnaise en Méditerranée, Pyrénées catalanes, Pyrénées Ariègeoises, Grands Causses, Causses du Quercy), with three more planned.

 Two other projects are in progress: the springs and gorges of the Haut-Allier and Corbières-Fenouillèdes.
 Natural areas of ecological interest and importance from a fauna and flora perspective (ZNIEFF) cover half of the region (compared to one quarter for the mainland as a whole).